Obed0101/gitd/SECURITY.md

 ## Reporting a Vulnerability

 🔒 If you believe you have found a security vulnerability in gitd, please help us by responsibly disclosing it to us first.
-Send your findings to the Owner Discord: [zdeathabyss](https://discordapp.com/users/1149424852986511441).
+Send your findings to the [Owner](https://discordapp.com/users/1149424852986511441).
 Please do not create GitHub issues for security vulnerabilities.

 👉 Provide detailed information to help us understand and reproduce the vulnerability: